 Another key factor to developing a strong security posture is working with all internal and external stakeholders, including law enforcement.
 More data ensures more effective responses.
 Because of this, cybersecurity professionals must openly partner with global or regional law enforcement, like US-CERT.
 Sharing intelligence with law enforcement and other global security organizations is the only way to effectively take down cybercrime groups.
 Simply defeating a single ransomware incident at one organization does not reduce the overall impact within an industry or peer group.

-Cyber criminals have been known to target multiple companies, verticals, systems, networks, and software.
-In order to make attacks more difficult and resource-intensive for cyber criminals, public and private entities must collaborate by sharing threat information and attack data.
+Cybercriminals have been known to target multiple companies, verticals, systems, networks, and software.
+In order to make attacks more difficult and resource-intensive for cybercriminals, public and private entities must collaborate by sharing threat information and attack data.
 Private-public partnerships also help victims recover their encrypted data, ultimately reducing the risks and costs associated with the attack.

 When private and public entities work together, they also expand visibility.
 For example, a bank may suffer a ransomware attack but fail to share information responsibly with law enforcement.
-Law enforcement working with a credit card company also impacted by the same cybercrime group needs that information to understand the criminal organization’s full scope.
+Then, law enforcement may end up working with a credit card company also impacted by the same cybercrime group and lack key information to understand the criminal organization’s full scope.

-Modern ransomware attacks place data and lives at risk, meaning organizations must take a more proactive approach with real-time endpoint protection, detection and automated response solutions to secure their environments.
+Modern ransomware attacks place data and lives at risk, meaning organizations must take a more proactive approach with real-time endpoint protection, detection, and automated response solutions to secure their environments.
 From a technical standpoint, cyber hygiene, zero-trust policies, network segmentation, and encryption offer protections.
 Further, these strategies work best when organizations leverage asset visibility tools to identify their critical assets – once they know where the data resides, they can create a proactive protection strategy.